Blog

 Learn more about how to explain anxiety to kids in our blog.

 Social anxiety is a type of anxiety that can prohibit your child from forming healthy relationships.
-It usually manifests as the intense fear of being judged and perceived by other people.
+It usually manifests as the intense fear of being judged and perceived by others.
 This could happen as a result of bullying, abuse, unhealthy parenting styles, or past traumatic or stressful situations.

 Some symptoms of this anxiety include nausea, trembling, rapid heartbeat, sweating, excessive worrying and overthinking, and full-blown panic attacks.
 Learn more about social anxiety in our blog.